 Dedicated hosting delivers the entire server and its resources just to you, meaning less delay, more bandwidth, and precise control.
 Of course, the trade-off is that it’s more expensive.

-The main benefits of cloud computing
+The main benefits of cloud servers, software & other virtual solutions for small business

 It makes data more accessible

-This is the big one—cloud computing means you and your employees can access the data and programs you need from literally anywhere, as long as there’s an internet connection.
-This is invaluable to a small business without a physical workspace, and it’s also useful for workers who are temporarily away from the office.
+This is a big one—cloud computing means you and your employees can access the data and programs you need from literally anywhere, as long as there’s an internet connection.

 Employees can check their email on any computer or device, store and edit files, and use the programs and applications they’re familiar with.
 The technology even optimizes cloud computing for mobile apps.